GryllsAddons/ShaguTweaks-mods/README.md

 ### Description
 ### cursor-tooltip
 Attaches the tooltip to the cursor<br>

+### hide-combat-tooltip
+Hide the tooltip while in combat<br>
+While in combat, holding shift while mousing over a new target will show the tooltip<br>

 ### nameplate-lowhealth
 Recolors the nameplate when an enemy or friendly is at low health (20% or lower)<br>